saulrichardson/solstice/data/cache/Liu_et_al.__2024_/extracted/document.md

 Author contributions

 States During the 2018-2019 Influenza Season.
 Clin.
 Infect.
 Dis.
-71, e368–e376 (2020).
+71, e368-e376 (2020).
 32. Ramsay, L. C. et al. The impact of repeated vaccination on influenza vaccine effectiveness: a systematic review and meta analysis.
 BMC CDC for providing the recombinant HA proteins.
-We also thank Makeda Kay and Stacie Jefferson from influenza division of CDC for their assis- tance with the study.
+We also thank Makeda Kay and Stacie Jefferson from influenza division of CDC for their assistance with the study.
 Funding: This study was funded by the US Centers for Disease Control and Prevention (contract 75 D30118 F02850).
 Dis-

 ---

 ## Extraction Metadata

-- Text blocks: 106
+- Text blocks: 110

 - Figures/Tables: 11